Vyral/base-template/_posts/2022-04-12-helping-your-clients-find-their-highest-and-best-offer.md

 Trust me; if you’ve struggled to help your buyers in this market, I feel your pain.
 Recently, one of my clients made an offer on a home that was $255,000 over asking price with no inspection contingency, and we still lost the bid.
 How can you help your clients win their dream homes?
 I want to share some tips to do just that:

 * **Have some enthusiasm.** Do you know your sellers?
 If not, it’s time to start building rapport.
-Listing agents want to trust that you understand what’s happening, and the more you communicate with them and express your desire to win the home, the more likely they are to choose to work with you.
+Also, listing agents want to trust that you understand what’s happening, and the more you communicate with them and express your desire to win the home, the more likely they are to choose to work with you.
 * **Offer at least full price.** If a house has been on the market for less than a week, you can’t offer below the list price.
 In this market, you probably won’t receive a counteroffer, so encourage your buyer to make their strongest bid upfront.&nbsp;
 * **Know your client’s highest and best number.** When I work as a buyer’s agent, I ask my clients what number they’d be willing to offer before they’re okay with losing the home.
 In other words, if you can offer one dollar more and be financially sound, you should put in that dollar.